loadingio/ldloader/README.md

  * root: element for your loader. default null
    - could be css selector, element, or array of css selectors/elements.
-   - ldLoader will create one automatically if omitted, and append it under container.
+   - ldloader will create one automatically if omitted, and append it under container.
-   - if root is an array, ldLoader instance will work on every element in the array.
+   - if root is an array, ldloader instance will work on every element in the array.
  * container: where root should be put in. default null.
    - will be root.parentNode if omitted.
    - will be document.body if both root and container is omitted.